haskell-ui/cef3-raw/README.md

 Download pre-build cef from [here][cef builds] (branch 1750) or build it yourself according to the instructions on the [cef project page][cef].
-TODO: Upload this build somewhere more convenient and automate this step in `libnix3.nix` with `fetchurl`.

 ### Windows, Mac
 TODO...